OXID-eSales/developer_documentation/update/migrate-to-core-edition.rst

    to OXID eShop 7.4.1 or later with the Twig template engine resolves all of them.

+.. _module-management-after-migration:

 Module management after migration
 -----------------------------------

-After the migration, you manage modules directly via
+After the migration, you manage modules directly via Composer.
+The OXID Composer plugin handles activation and filesystem cleanup automatically:
-Composer:

 .. code:: bash

    # Update a module
    composer update vendor/module-name

-   # Remove a module
+   # Remove a module (cleans up source/modules/ automatically)
    composer remove vendor/module-name

    # Install a new module